libapps/libapps-mirror/nassh/doc/hack.md

 ## The NaCl plugin dependency

 Secure Shell depends on a NaCl (Native Client) plugin to function.
 This plugin is a port of OpenSSH.
-You'll have to find or create a version of this plugin, and copy it into `libapps/nassh/plugin/`.
+The latest version of the plugin is copied into `libapps/nassh/plugin/` by `nassh/bin/mkdeps`.
+You can overwrite this with a different version if desired.
 Your options are (pick one):

 1. Build it yourself from [ssh_client].
 This can take some time, but once it's
 finished: